daduke/Xymondash/README.md

 Installation
 ------------

-In order to get Xymondash running on top of your Xymon monitoring, you'll have to check out the Xymondash folder on your monitoring server.
-Then you'll have to make sure the CGI scripts are working - they need Python3.
+In order to get Xymondash running on top of your Xymon monitoring, you'll have to do the following:

+  * check out the Xymondash folder on your monitoring server
+  * make sure the CGI scripts are working - they need Python3.
+In each of `xymon-ack` and `xymon2json` you'll have to change the `XYMONCLI` constant to the location of your Xymon cli, and in `xymon2json` the path to your `critical.cfg`.
 Open the URL of `xymon2json` in your browser and make sure it generates JSON.
+Don't bother to proceed until this works!
-Depending on your relative paths, you might have to change the 3 `XYMON*URLs` in `js/main.js`.
-Then just point your web browser to the Xymondash URL and you should be good to go!
+  * depending on your relative URLs, you might have to change the 3 `XYMON*URLs` in `js/main.js`
+  * point your web browser to the Xymondash URL and you should be good to go!